The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: Background

 The fundamental goal of Bayesian parameter estimation is to recover an accurate estimate of the posterior distribution $p(\theta|d, \mathcal{M})$, which encapsulates our understanding of the parameters $\theta$ given observed data $d$ and a model $\mathcal{M}$.
 By employing Bayes' theorem, this distribution is related to the prior distribution $p(\theta|\mathcal{M}) \equiv \pi(\theta)$, the likelihood function $p(d|\theta, \mathcal{M}) \equiv \mathcal{L}(\theta)$, and the model evidence $p(d|\mathcal{M}) \equiv z_{\mathcal{M}}$ through the relation:

 Estimating the posterior distribution through its direct evaluation on a grid of parameters is computationally infeasible due to the curse of dimensionality, which becomes a prohibitive factor even in spaces of moderate dimension.
-Additionally, the likelihood function often involves solving intricate physical models or running detailed simulations, and the posterior landscape may be multi-modal or have complex correlations between parameters.
+Additionally, the likelihood function often involves solving intricate physical models or running detailed simulations, and the posterior landscape may be multimodal or have complex correlations between parameters.
 A grid-based evaluation might miss important regions of the parameter space or require an impractically fine grid to capture these features.
 Sampling algorithms such as MCMC methods, on the other hand, provide a stochastic exploration that can adapt to the shape of the distribution, and allocate computational resources more efficiently by focusing on the regions of parameter space with high posterior density.

-Commonly used MCMC algorithms in cosmology include the Metropolis-Hastings \citep{Lewis02, Lewis13}, affine-invariant ensemble \citep{Goodman10, ForemanMackey13}, and nested sampling algorithms \citep{Skilling06, Feroz08, Feroz09, Feroz19, Handley15, Handley15b}, which have found widespread use thanks to their clear formulations and publicly available implementations.
+Commonly used MCMC algorithms in cosmology include the fast-slow random-walk Metropolis--Hastings \citep{Lewis02, Lewis13}, affine-invariant ensemble \citep{Goodman10, ForemanMackey13}, and nested sampling algorithms \citep{Skilling06, Feroz08, Feroz09, Feroz19, Handley15, Handley15b, Buchner21}, which have found widespread use thanks to their clear formulations and publicly available implementations.
 Another sampling technique is HMC \citep{Duane87, Neal96}, which is a more efficient algorithm exploiting Hamiltonian dynamics.
 By leveraging the information coming from the gradients of the likelihood with respect to the input parameters, HMC concentrates sampling in regions of high posterior mass (the so-called typical set), resulting in a more efficient sampler, particularly in high-dimensional settings.
 A significantly improved version of HMC is NUTS \citep{Hoffman14}, which overcomes the required tuning of hyperparameters for the numerical integration of Hamilton equations by preventing the sampler from taking U-turns.
-By exploring the parameter space in a more efficient way, NUTS results in a significantly higher acceptance rate, and has thus found widespread use.
+NUTS results in a more efficient exploration of parameter space and faster convergence, and has thus found widespread use.